 Samson Denies his Wife

-1 But after a while, in the time of wheat harvest, Samson visited his wife with a young goat.
+1 But after a while, during the time of wheat harvest, Samson visited his wife and brought a young goat to her.
 He said, “I will go in to my wife’s room.”

 But her father would not allow him to go in.
 2 Her father said, “I most certainly thought that you utterly hated her; therefore I gave her to your companion.
 Isn’t her younger sister more beautiful than she?
 Please, take her instead.”